vovanukas/codiblox-website/content/english/tutorials/noughts-crosses-tic-tac-toe-python-turtle.md

 #### Don't allow the player to put symbols on top of each other

 Currently, the X and the O can be placed anywhere - even on top of one another.
-This is not how the game of Noughts and Crosses goes, let's fix that.
+This is not how the game of Tic Tac Toe goes, let's fix that.

 Once again, let's remember what we can use to check something in Python - the `if` statement.
 The question is: what do we check?
 We need to check which slots are already filled with a symbol but to do that, we must first record where the player has put a symbol.
 For that, we will use a list.